 Hello!
 Welcome to Bad Squiddo Games, home of Believable Female Miniatures, Baggy the Bag and Annie - The Dice Bag Lady.
-Bad Squiddo Games provides gamers and painters around the world with the largest selection of female miniatures out there.
-As well as manufacturing my own line, I carefully hand pick stock from over 50 different manufacturers.
-This means you have as wide a choice as possible to get that perfect miniature, and it’s a great way to bring many companies to work together in what is a small and friendly industry.
+Bad Squiddo Games provides gamers and painters around the world with the largest selection of female miniatures out that can be summed up as - dressed as the miniature may choose to dress herself.

 Just like a large portion of the industry, Bad Squiddo Games is a one-person business set up, owned and run by me – Annie Norman.
 However, I do work with some absolutely outstanding sculptors, casters, painters and concept artists – both in talent and personality – which make up the “Bad Squiddo Family”.

-Phil Hynes, John Morris, Alan Marsh, Shane Hoyle, Jo Brumby, Tim Prow, Martin Baker, Delaney King, Kev White, Mark Evans and Andrew May are the putty pushers behind the madness so far, with Paul Cubbin and Andrew Taylor (and John Morris again!) bringing them to life with stunning paint jobs.
+Phil Hynes, John Morris, Alan Marsh, Shane Hoyle, Jo Brumby, Tim Prow, Martin Baker, Delaney King, Kev White, Mark Evans and Andrew May are the putty pushers behind the madness so far, with Paul Cubbin and Andrew Taylor, Painting Knights, Dreadquill, Workbench Warriors, Geek Girl Bookworm, Electric Eve (and John Morris again!) bringing them to life with stunning paint jobs.
 They all deserve a mention and clap here as the company would not be what it is without them.

 The number one aim for Bad Squiddo Games is to create and supply the miniatures that would have made the hobby far far better for my 10 year old self.
 To welcome more young girls and women into wargaming and miniature painting, as well as providing diverse options to the entire gaming community.
 And yeah – cool toys!